abeamar/abeamar/README.md

 ###

-<h2 align="left">About me</h2>
+<h2 align="left">🥸 About me</h2>

 ###

-<p align="left">🎯 Info:<br>I’m a tech enthusiast who loves to explore, break, and fix all things tech!
+<p align="left">🧑‍🚀 Info:<br>I’m a tech enthusiast who loves to explore, break, and fix all things tech!
 From networks to servers and everything in between, I’m always hands-on and learning something new.<br><br>Let’s connect, share ideas, or build something cool together! 🤯<br>Feel free to reach out for any Freelance Projects.</p>

 ###